-According to data provided by the U.S. Bureau of Economic Analysis, the combined total gross domestic product (GDP) for Neches River Basin counties in 2020 was over \$61 billion with a per county GDP of \$1.3 billion.
+According to data provided by the U.S. Bureau of Economic Analysis, the combined total gross domestic product (GDP) for Neches River Basin counties in 2020 was over \$61 billion.
 It should be noted this total excludes Harris, Newton, and Galveston Counties due to the counties having minimal geographical presence within the confines of the region.
 Figure 1-4 details the GDP by county in the Neches region while Figure 1-5 displays the same information in a map of the region's extents.
+Table 1-4 displays the GDP by county in the Neches region in tabular format.